dask/dask/docs/source/10-minutes-to-dask.rst

          2021-12-09 23:00:00    ...     ...
          Dask Name: from_pandas, 10 tasks

-      Now we have a DataFrame with 2 columns and 2400 rows composed of 10 partitions where each partition has 240 rows.
+      Now we have a Dask DataFrame with 2 columns and 2400 rows composed of 10 partitions where each partition has 240 rows.
 Each partition represents a piece of the data.

       Here are some key properties of an DataFrame: